Communication Workers Union (United Kingdom)

 The Communication Workers Union (CWU) is the main trade union in the United Kingdom for people working for telephone, cable, digital subscriber line (DSL), postal delivery, and tech companies.
-It has 110,000 members in Royal Mail as well as more in many other communication companies.
+As of 2017, it had 110,000 Royal Mail members and more in many other communication companies.

 Formed in 1995 by the merger of the Union of Communication Workers and National Communications Union, its current general secretary is Dave Ward.
+Its affiliations include the Labour Party, Momentum and 1st Class Credit Union.

+The CWU was involved in the 2007 and 2009 Royal Mail industrial disputes and the 2022–2023 United Kingdom postal workers' strikes.
+Members working for telecommunications company BT undertook strike action in the 2010, 2021 and 2022 BT Group strikes.